 Political organization and effectiveness affect human carrying capacity.
-For example, the United Nations Development Program estimated that developing countries could mobilize, for development, as much as \$50 billion a year (an amount comparable to all official development assistance), if they reduced military expenditures, privatized public enterprises, eliminated corruption, made development priorities economically more rational, and improved national governance.
-Conversely, population size, distribution, and composition affect political organization and effectiveness.
+For example, the United Nations Development Program estimated that developing countries could mobilize for development as much as \$50 billion a year (an amount comparable to all official development assistance) if they reduced military expenditures, privatized public enterprises, eliminated corruption, made development priorities economically more rational and improved national governance.
+Conversely, population size, distribution and composition affect political organization and effectiveness.

-How will political institutions and civic participation evolve with increasing population?
+How will political institutions and civic participation evolve with increasing numbers of people?
 As numbers increase, what will happen to people's ability to participate effectively in the political system?

 What standards of personal liberty will people choose?

 How will people bring about political change within existing nations?
-By elections and referendums, or by revolutions, insurrection, or civil war?
-How will people choose to settle differences between nations, for instance, over disputed borders, shared water resources, or common fisheries?
-Wars consume human and physical resources.
-Negotiations consume patience and often require compromise.
+By elections and referendums, or by revolution, insurrection and civil war?
+How will people choose to settle differences between nations, for instance, over disputed borders, shared water resources or common fisheries?
+War consumes human and physical resources.
+Negotiation consumes patience and often requires compromise.
 The two options impose different constraints on human carrying capacity.